 If the varicocele is painful, if one testicle is smaller than the other, or if you are suffering fertility problems, your doctor might suggest treatment.
 There are two options.

 One is an operation to tie or clip the veins.
 This is done by making a small incision in your abdomen or your groin under general anaesthetic.
 You might feel pain in the testicle for a few days.

 The other option involves a technique called embolisation.
 This uses tiny metal coils to block the veins that are causing the problem.
 They are inserted through a tiny cut made in your skin, often in your groin, using a long, thin tube.
-This is done under local anesthetic.
+This is done under local anaesthetic.
 Recovery is usually quick.